Realization of superabsorption by time reversal of superradiance

-Contrary to the randomly distributed atomic dipoles, every dipole moment ${\bf p}$ of our atomic state is the same with an identical phase and thus the total dipole moment in the cavity behaves like a macro dipole, $N{\bf p}$.
-Although each dipole resides in the cavity only for a short time $\tau$, since the dipole moment of a newly entering atom is perfectly in phase with the preceding ones, coherence is maintained among the dipoles with different entering times.
-The sustained coherence among entering and exiting dipoles allows us to simplify our system as a macro dipole $N{\bf p}$ stationary in the cavity under the condition that the atomic state does not change much during the time interval under consideration within the coherence time, so the description by Eqs.~(1) and (2) can be applied to our experiment.
-As a supporting data, enhanced radiation or superradiance by these $N$ atoms is observed(Fig.~\ref{fig:scheme}{\bf c}) without any input field.
-Due to the coherence among the dipoles, the superposition state($\Theta=\pi/2$) emits more photons than the fully excited state($\Theta=\pi$) when the holes of the aperture are centered at the cavity anti-nodes($\Delta z=0$).
-Note that {\it uncorrelated} superposition-state($\Theta=\pi/2$) atoms with random phases would emit much less than the fully excited atoms because of zero population inversion.
+Contrary to randomly distributed atomic dipoles, every dipole moment ${\bf p}$ of our atomic superposition state is the same with an identical phase and thus the total dipole moment in the cavity behaves like a macro dipole, $N{\bf p}$.
+Although each dipole resides in the cavity only for the short interaction time $\tau$, since the dipole moment of a newly entering atom is perfectly in phase with the preceding ones, coherence is maintained among the dipoles with different entering times.
+The sustained coherence among entering and exiting dipoles allows us to simplify our system as a macro dipole $N{\bf p}$ stationary in the cavity, so the description by Eqs.~(\ref{eq:SR}) and (\ref{eq:SA}) can be applied to our experiment.
+As a supporting data, enhanced radiation or superradiance by such $N$ atoms in a superradiant state is observed in the steady state (Fig.~\ref{fig:scheme}{\bf d}) without any input field.
+Due to the correlation among the dipoles, the superposition state($\Theta=\pi/2$) emits more photons than the fully excited state($\Theta=\pi$) when the holes of the aperture are centred at the cavity anti-nodes($\Delta z=0$).